Reasons to Get a Pleasure Craft Licence

 Pleasure Craft License

-Did you know that in Canada, you must get a pleasure craft license to operate a boat?
-It’s accurate!
+Did you know that in Canada, you may have to get a pleasure craft licence to use your boat?
 You need to get a license to use the pond for any purpose, even just paddling about in your kayak for a short while.
-To those who have never heard of it, the pleasure craft license is similar to a bigger life jacket in that it communicates to everyone around you that you take boating safety extremely seriously.
+To those who have never heard of it, the PCL is similar to a bigger life jacket in that it communicates to everyone around you that you take boating safety extremely seriously.
 You may apply for the license and the certificate that goes along with it at the National Vessel Registry Center.
 The license falls into one of many classes determined by the length of your boat and its horsepower.
 When you go out on the lake, you must always have one with you for the following reasons:

-A Pleasure Craft License Shows That You’re a Responsible Boater
+A Pleasure Craft Licence Shows That You’re a Responsible Boater

 It Can Help You Avoid Fines and Tickets